-The stitch pattern is a simple multiple making it easy to adjust this to other sizes as well.
+The finished is 36 by 48 inches.
+The stitch multiple is 2+1 for the starting chains, making it easy to adjust this to other sizes as well.
 Here is a blanket sizes chart if you’re not sure on the measurements you will need.

 Purchase Your Ad-Free PDF